Grand Canal

 Venice's main waterway isn't just a thoroughfare - it's an experience.

-From vaporettos to gondolas, here are five memorable ways to navigate Grand Canal.
+From vaporettos to gondolas, here are five memorable ways to navigate the Grand Canal.

 Take the #1 vaporetto